 Coverage Indications at a Glance

-Carotid sinus denervation for hypersensitive carotid sinus syndrome Covered (conditional) Not specified in NCD 8 Requires documented failure of medical therapy AND continued patient deterioration
+Carotid sinus denervation for hypersensitive carotid sinus reflex Covered (with conditions) Not specified in NCD 8 Requires documented failure of medical therapy AND continued deterioration; rarely performed

-CMS Carotid Body Denervation Billing Guidelines and Action Items 2026
+CMS Carotid Body Resection Billing Guidelines and Action Items 2026

 #Action Item